Ryan Haight Act Stands in the Way of Buprenorphine Telehealth

-It’s against state and federal law to use telehealth (remote medical services) to obtain buprenorphine for the first time; a medication used to treat opioid use disorder – often known by its brand names, Suboxone or Subutex.
+It’s against state and federal law to use telehealth (remote medical services) to obtain buprenorphine for the first time.
+Buprenorphine is a medication used to treat opioid use disorder, often known by its brand names—Suboxone and Subutex.
 This law is known as the Ryan Haight Act, which is upheld by the DEA—and also prevents any controlled substances from being prescribed or purchased through online pharmacies.
 But changes are underway in Utah, where they’re seeking an exemption from this statute in order to treat more people suffering with opioid dependency.

 Utah’s Lack of Treatment Professionals

-Nance’s department’s medical director, Elina Chernyak, is the only provider in the state certified to treat Utah’s current number of 275 patients with buprenorphine; which can mean up to two days travel, and cost inefficiencies, to treat a new patient.
-She states, “‘The problem with addiction is that the experts may know how to start people in treatment, but they are not always experts in how to maintain long-term recovery.”
-She feels it’s important for patients to be connected with good quality counselling; and, once stabilized, reduce the number of required visits.
+Nance’s department’s medical director, Elina Chernyak, is the only provider in the state certified to treat Utah’s current number of 275 patients with buprenorphine.
+This can result in up to 2 days travel, along with cost inefficiencies, to treat a new patient.
+She states, “The problem with addiction is that the experts may know how to start people in substance misuse treatment, but they are not always experts in how to maintain long-term recovery.”
+She feels that it’s important for patients to be connected with good quality counseling and, once they are stabilized, to see a reduction in the number of required visits.

 Seeking Alternative Solutions

 Nance is teaming up with a local federally qualified health center and a local state department of behavioral health authority for counseling and other comprehensive services.